MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/nfsadmin.md

 ---
 title: nfsadmin
-description: Reference topic for the nfsadmin command, which manages both Server for NFS and Client for NFS. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the nfsadmin command, which manages both Server for NFS and Client for NFS. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article